gotecq-phuctran/mo.channel.hot-fix/README.md

 ## Notes

-- To edit `manifest.yml` in `.tsrc` folder safety.
+- To edit `manifest.yml` in `.tsrc` folder safely.
 We can use below command instead of `tsrc sync` to avoid sync manifest latest from gitlab.

     + `cd your_dir`
     + `tsrc apply-manifest .tsrc/manifest/manifest.yml`